A feature of the Thames & Severn Canal that does not appear on the Stroudwater Navigation is the milestone.

 At Coates there are 2 milestones between the portal of Sapperton Canal Tunnel and Trewsbury Bridge.
 These would have been the Walbridge 10 and Walbridge 10½ stones.

 The canal between Trewsbury Bridge and Siddington Bridge is private, except for a 300m infilled section approaching Blue House Bridge, near Ewen.

 Siddington to Eisey (near Cricklade)

-Between Siddington and Eisey there are a further 8 milestones.
-Here again a number of these are missing:
+Between Siddington and Eisey there were originally 13 milestones.
+Again, a number of these are missing:

 - One near Siddington Lower Lock (Walbridge 15½ Inglesham 13¼).
 The canal here is infilled with a house built on the site of the lock.

 - One between Cowground Bridge & Siddington Swing Bridge (Walbridge 16 Inglesham 12¾).
 The stone & plate are in Corinium Museum's reserve collection, ie. not on display.

 - One between South Cerney Upper Lock and the site of Northmoor Lane Bridge (Walbridge 17 Inglesham 11¾) - the canal is infilled here.

 - Two between Latton Junction and where the canal reappears after the infilling due to the construction of the A419 Cricklade bypass